House of Dinefwr: Ancestral seat

-The ancestral seat of the dynasty was Dinefwr Castle, initially built by the Prince of Wales, Lord Rhys, and eventually seized during the 16th century by the Tudor King Henry VIII, as the then owner, Rhys ap Gruffydd, was accused of plotting with King James V of Scotland to replace him and become Prince of Wales.
-Rhys was powerful and had married well.
-His wife, Catherine Howard, was a cousin of Queen Anne Boleyn, and the daughter of Thomas Howard, 2nd Duke of Norfolk.
+The ancestral seat of the dynasty was Dinefwr Castle, initially built by the Prince of Wales, Lord Rhys, and eventually seized during the 16th century by the Tudor King Henry VIII, as the then owner of the House, Rhys ap Gruffydd, was accused of plotting with King James V of Scotland to replace him and become Prince of Wales.
+Rhys was powerful and had married well, having married Catherine Howard, daughter of Thomas Howard, 2nd Duke of Norfolk.
+By this marriage, Rhys became the uncle of Queen Anne Boleyn and Queen Catherine Howard, and granduncle of Queen Elizabeth Tudor.
 Their ancestral seat would eventually be restored by Queen Mary Tudor.
 A house was also rebuilt in Dinefwr Park, now called Newton House, and the descendants of Lord Rhys anglicized their name from Rhys to Rice.

 William Talbot, 1st Earl Talbot, became the first Baron Dynevor, an anglicization of Dinefwr.
 He was made Privy Councillor, Lord High Steward, and Lord Steward of the Household under King George III of the House of Hanover.
 He also married the daughter and heiress of Adam de Cardonnel, Secretary of John Churchill, Duke of Marlborough of Blenheim Palace.
 This branch continued the line of Sir Rhys ap Thomas.

 Another notable member was Walter Rice, 7th Baron Dynevor, who served Lord George Hamilton, and married to a daughter of the Viceroy of South Wales, Victor Child Villiers, 7th Earl of Jersey, of Osterley Park, member of the Ducal House of Villiers.
-His son David Reginald Rhys (1907-1991) married Anne Wellesley, 7th Duchess of Ciudad Rodrigo, a member of the Spanish nobility, and descendant of the Duke of Wellington who defeated Napoleon at Waterloo.
+His son David Reginald Rhys (1907–1991) married Anne Wellesley, 7th Duchess of Ciudad Rodrigo, a member of the Spanish nobility, and great-great-granddaughter of the 1st Duke of Wellington who defeated Napoleon at Waterloo.